Proof of a conjecture of Kenyon and Wilson on semicontiguous minors: Proofs of the main results

-Finally, if the top of $\mathcal{H}$ is above the line $y=n$, i.e. the top of $\AR_{x-h+t,0}^{k+t-h-k_1,2k+t-h-k_1}$ is above the line $y=n$.
-Then we apply Kuo condensation in the same way as in the above case (illustrated by Figures \ref{Newnegative}(c) and (d)).
+Finally, if the top of $\mathcal{H}$ is above the line $y=n$, i.e. the top of $\AR_{x-h+t,k}^{k+t-h-k_1,2k+t-h-k_1}$ is above the line $y=n$.
+Then we apply Kuo condensation in the same way as illustrated by Figures \ref{Newnegative}(c) and (d).
 This finishes our proof. \end{proof}